Garment Patterns: An Introduction

 There are several types of garment patterns that are used in clothing design, including block patterns, sloper patterns, and style patterns.
 Block patterns are basic patterns that are used as a starting point for creating other patterns.
 Sloper patterns are more detailed and are used to create custom-fit patterns for specific body types.
 Style patterns are more complex and are used to create unique and intricate designs.

 Once the patterns are created, the next phase will be sample sewing.
 Patterns are plotted (printed) on large roll of paper and placed over the fabric to be cut.
 The cut parts and pieces will then be assembled in the sewing process.
 The patterns will have instructions (also known as notches) that will help the sewer understand how to properly align all the parts and pieces of the garment.
 Once the sample is created, it will then be tested for fit and functionality.
 Any necessary adjustments will be made to the patterns, following the fit test, in preparation for full scale apparel production.

 In recent years, advancements in technology have led to the development of digital pattern-making software.
 This software allows pattern makers to create and modify patterns using a computer, which can then be printed out and used for sample sewing and for large scale clothing manufacturing.
-Digital pattern-making software has made the process of creating and modifying apparel patterns faster and more accurate.
+Digital pattern-making software, using a DXF file format, has made the process of creating and modifying apparel patterns faster and more accurate.
 This digital process has also allowed for efficiencies in reducing fabric waste.
 But not all pattern makers have made the transition from paper patterns to digital.